whistlegraph/aesthetic-computer/README.txt

 *** iOS ***
   - [🟡] Audio loads inconsistently / slowly on iOS.
     (Debug on the actual device.)
+  - [] Test camera facing mode / get swap working.
   - [] Page sometimes doesn't load on iOS, so what's the hangup?
+  - [] Camera should be aligned to the canvas size...

 *** Painting ***
   - [WIP] Add Zoom. 🔵